32penkin/My-Test-To-Do-List---OOP/README.md

 # My Test To Do List

-*open bash in this folder,
 *npm install,
+*webpack - for assembly project,
+*indedex.html in dist folder,
-*npm start - for start project at http://localhost:8080/
+*webpack-dev-server - for start project at http://localhost:8080/